abonillabeeche/sumaBackup/README.md

 chmod 700 /mnt/db/

-- Copy sumaBackup.sh inside the volume into /mnt - nothing will be performed if rbd map and mount were not successful.
+- Copy sumaBackup.sh inside the volume into /mnt - so nothing will be performed if rbd map and mount were not successful.
 Then:

 umount /mnt